makersacademy/todo_challenge/common_issues.md

   * Avoid ``` <div> ```
   * No integration tests, or poor test coverage
   * Over-reliance on online tutorials
-  * make use of available angular directives - e.g. checkboxes
   * Not using controllerAs syntax
   * not using preferred array syntax for dependency injection (to avoid minify issues)
   * make use of available angular directives - e.g. checkboxes